greenelab/iscb-diversity-manuscript/content/response-to-reviewers.md

 >
 > There have been quite a lot of discussion on the methodological weakness of this paper  following its release on bioRxiv.
 The Race and Ethnicity chapter was particularly controversial, for example mixing it with religious terms was clearly an important error.
 Therefore, even if interesting, the technology proposed in the paper has still to mature to produce reliable results.

-We agree with the reviewer that the names of the groups of countries are not appropriate.
+We agree with the reviewer that the names of the groups of countries were not appropriate as some were by country, some were by region, and others were by religion.
-In this revision, we have selected more appropriate names for the country grouping to avoid confusion.
+In this revision, we have retained the data-driven groupings but selected more appropriate names for the name origin groups.
-Importantly, to complement the existing analysis, we performed an affiliation analysis to detect countries of affiliation for authors and honorees.
+Importantly, to complement the existing analysis, we performed an analysis of author affiliations to detect the affiliated countries for authors and honorees.
-This is a major improvement of the study because, while examining a different component (affiliation vs. name origin and race/ethnicity), we were able to alleviate biases in the prediction models and analyze the composition of author/honoree affiliation at the country level.
+This is a major improvement of the study because, in the past work an author's affiliation and name origin have some chance of being interlinked.
+Now we can directly examine geographic discrepancies.
+Within best represented country (the US), we can also examine differences by name origin to remove the geographic confounder.
+We find that both components (geography and name origin) still play a role.
 By integrating different methods we hope to mitigate the existing biases and discover insightful findings that correctly reflect the current representation diversity at conferences.
 Please see further discussion at <https://github.com/greenelab/iscb-diversity-manuscript/issues/38>.